+- 1) General - a) For purposes of this Rule, "guardian" is any person having responsibility over the welfare of a "minor". - b) The carrier offers a supervision service called the unaccompanied minor service (UM service) for all minors who have achieved the minimum age of 5 years.
+This service is either mandatory or optional, depending upon the age of the minor.

+2) Age restrictions

-- (A) General - (1) For purposes of this Rule, "guardian" is any person having responsibility over the welfare of a "minor". - (2) The carrier offers a supervision service called the unaccompanied minor service (UM service) for all minors who have achieved the minimum age of 5 years.
-This service is either mandatory or optional, depending upon the age of the minor. - (B) Age restrictions - (1) Minors less than 5 years of age are not eligible to use the UM service, and must always be accompanied by their parent or a person who is at least 16 years old when travelling. - (2) Minors aged between 5 and 11 years of age may only travel unaccompanied if they are using the UM service, outlined below. - (3) Minors from age 12 up to a maximum of 18 years of age can also use the UM service at the request of their parent/guardian.
-Please note, however, that if a guardian requests the UM service for a minor between these ages, all travel restrictions applicable to the UM service will apply. - (C) Travel restrictions - (1) The UM service is available on: - (a) non-stop flights; or - (b) direct flights (a direct flight makes a stop but there is no change of aircraft); - (c) Connecting flights (flight number change) so long as the connection time at the intermediary airport is scheduled to be less than 2 hours. - (d) For connecting flights (flight number change) with a connection time at the intermediary airport that is scheduled to be more than 2 hours, the guardian shall arrange for a tutor to meet the child at the intermediary airport upon deplaning and must stay with the child until enplaned. - (D) Fares and charges - (1) Unaccompanied minors travelling on the UM service provided by the carrier will be subject to the applicable adult fare. - (2) When two or more minors are traveling together, only one UM service charge in each direction will apply. - (3) The service charge for unaccompanied minors is \$100.00 CAD per family per direction + applicable taxes - (E) Conditions of application for unaccompanied travel - (1) Arrangements and registration for the UM service must be made at least 90 minutes prior to departure with the carrier.
+- a) Minors less than 5 years of age are not eligible to use the UM service, and must always be accompanied by their parent or a person who is at least 16 years old when travelling. - b) Minors aged between 5 and 11 years of age may only travel unaccompanied if they are using the UM service, outlined below. - c) Minors from age 12 up to a maximum of 18 years of age can also use the UM service at the request of their parent/guardian.
+Please note, however, that if a guardian requests the UM service for a minor between these ages, all travel restrictions applicable to the UM service will apply.

+3) Travel restrictions

+- a) The UM service is available on: - 1. non-stop flights; or - 2. direct flights (a direct flight makes a stop but there is no change of aircraft); - 3.
+Connecting flights (flight number change) so long as the connection time at the intermediary airport is scheduled to be less than 2 hours. - 4.
+For connecting flights (flight number change) with a connection time at the intermediary airport that is scheduled to be more than 2 hours, the guardian shall arrange for a tutor to meet the child at the intermediary airport upon deplaning and must stay with the child until enplaned.

+4) Fares and charges

+- a) Unaccompanied minors travelling on the UM service provided by the carrier will be subject to the applicable adult fare. - b) When two or more minors are traveling together, only one UM service charge in each direction will apply. - c) The service charge for unaccompanied minors is \$100.00 CAD per family per direction + applicable taxes.